fortelabsinc/PlayerExchange/README.md

 1. Open a second terminal shell

-1. `cd <project_root>/src && mix deps.get && mix.deps.compile && cd apps/storage && ./setup.sh`
+1. `cd <project_root>/src && mix deps.get && mix deps.compile && cd apps/storage && ./setup.sh`

 After these steps you should have all the databases running and setup